Munich-NLP/munich-nlp-website/content/home/events/event48.md

 ### About this Event

 Deriving compute-efficient methods for steering LLMs toward high-reward outputs at inference time is an important line of research in test-time scaling.
 In this talk, Harvard's Jonathan Geuter will introduce Guided Speculative Inference (GSI), a new algorithm that uses speculative drafts from a small auxiliary model and a reward-likelihood tilt to provably approximate the optimal reward-regularized policy of a larger model.
-I will begin by motivating test-time scaling and reviewing prior approaches like soft best-of-n and reward-guided speculative decoding.
+He will begin by motivating test-time scaling and reviewing prior approaches like soft best-of-n and reward-guided speculative decoding.
 Then he’ll describe the GSI algorithm, its theoretical guarantees, and its strong empirical gains on reasoning benchmarks.

 [[PAPER]](https://arxiv.org/abs/2506.04118)